michaelpark677/https-github.com-hunter-teacher-cert-csci70300-summer2022/README.md

 # csci70300-summer2022
 main working repo for Data Structures in a High Level Language -- Summer 2022

 _Nota bene: This page (the "main" readme for this github repo) will display general resources.
-For day-to-day affairs, including assignments and code, you will want to bookmark the ["daily"](https://github.com/hunter-teacher-cert/csci70900-summer2021/tree/main/daily) subdirectory and have it open during each session._
+The syllabus link will have the day to day schedule as well as resources.
+Individual topics, assignments, and resources can be found in the topic folders (ArrayLists, Pointers, LinkedLists, etc.).